 Because let's face it, if you found something you didn't like or didn't understand, were you really going to pack up your new toy and send it back?
 Unlikely.

-Below is the important information you need to know – but to generalise – few companies stand by their device's stats for fear of being sued.
+Below is the important information you need to know, but very few companies stand by claims of specific numbers for fear of being sued.
 And the health and fitness companies are very clear that these are not medical devices.

 The rest is a confusing ramble through each company's approach to personal, anonymous, aggregated and combined data and safe use.

 If you don't see your wearable listed, let us know in the comments as we will be adding companies to the list.
-Another note: we've added the dates, where provided, of the policies and these might be updated in the future plus there might be some variation from country to country.
-Most of the policies referred to are US or UK.
+Another note: we've added the dates, where provided, of the policies and these might be updated in the future.
+There might also be some variation from country to country.
+Most of the policies referred to are US and/or UK.

 Fitbit in brief